bgigous/flask-webdev/content/s04_flask_installation_and_setup/s04_p04_ide_vscode.md

 What's free, open-source, and is priceless?
 Give up?
 It's a good ol' free *Integrated Development Environment*.
-The one we'll be using for this course is **VSCode**.
+The one you'll be using for this course is **VSCode**.
 You can download from the <a href="https://code.visualstudio.com" target="_blank">VSCode homepage</a>.

 Setup should be pretty straightforward.
 Before you get started with development, consider installing these extensions to aid in your Flask web app development quest: